-At present, there are no recreational resources occurring at the Former Ship Repair Facility (SRF) site.
-Therefore, Alternative 2 Former SRF (referred to as Alternative 2) would result in no impacts to recreational resources at this site.
-However, as discussed in Alternative 1, some increase in pressure on public recreational resources could result from work force growth.
+At present, there are no recreational resources occurring at the Former SRF site.
+Therefore, Alternative 2 Former SRF (referred to as Alternative 2) would result in no impacts to recreational resources.

 The proposed action would produce similar results as Alternative 1.
-There would be increased pressure on public recreational resources during the duration of aircraft carrier visits but also from work force growth.
-Although there are no existing MWR facilities on-site, additional shuttle services could be made available to transport ship personnel to recreation sites located elsewhere on base.
+Although there are no existing MWR facilities on-site, shuttle services are available to transport ship personnel to sites on and off base.
 Alternative 2 is closer to Naval Base Guam recreational activities and there may be less reliance on shuttle services.
-For off base resources, Sailors would be able to take commercial shuttles and taxis.
-Therefore, by relying on these proposed mitigating measures, the potentially significant impacts to recreational resources on and off base would be mitigated to a level of less than significant impact.
+Therefore, Alternative 2 would result in no impacts to recreational resources.